DV

 What is the difference between JEPI and RYLD?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach, while RYLD (Global X Russell 2000 Covered Call ETF) tracks Russell 2000 with a covered call approach.
+JEPI (JPMorgan Equity Premium Income ETF) is an actively managed ETF built around a derivative overlay strategy, while RYLD (Global X Russell 2000 Covered Call ETF) tracks Cboe Russell 2000 BuyWrite Index with a covered call approach.
 They are issued by JPMorgan and Global X respectively.

 Can I hold both JEPI and RYLD?